To localize in France

 The glass-ceiling index measures the environment for working women combining data on higher education, labor-force participation, pay, child-care costs, maternity and paternity rights, business-school applications, and representation in senior jobs.

-More than 80% of French consider themselves to be Catholic.
+The majority of the French consider themselves to be Catholic.
 However, only 14% of them regularly attend church.
 Many think that religion belongs in private life and prefer to practice it outside of religious institutions.
 Muslims are the second largest religious group in France and most of France’s Muslims are from North Africa.
 There are also Protestant and Jewish minorities.
 The state is secular and discrimination, particularly in the workplace, is against the law.

 According to the law there is no difference between the sexes and they enjoy the same freedoms.
 Women may hold the same positions as men; however, they are still in charge of bringing up children, doing housework etc., although this is becoming more equally shared.
 All of these tasks impede women from spending as much time at work as men can; therefore, the evolution of their career takes much longer.
 There are fewer women in positions of responsibility, but those who do hold them are respected all the more.

 Tertiary education in France

 The Data Factbook is a work in progress project.
 Our community is helping us to fill it up always with new and updated data.
 Your contribution is precious.
 If you want to help us, please write your advices at email@example.com